George Colborne Nugent: Early life

-Military career
+Early military career

-Nugent was initially commissioned as a subaltern, with the rank of lieutenant, into the 3rd (1st Norfolk Militia) Battalion, Norfolk Regiment (later the Royal Norfolk Regiment) in October 1881.
+Nugent was initially commissioned as a subaltern, with the rank of lieutenant, into the 3rd (1st Norfolk Militia) Battalion, Norfolk Regiment (later the Royal Norfolk Regiment), in October 1881.
 He resigned his commission, however, in February 1884 and then entered the Royal Military College at Sandhurst. and on passing out in February 1885 was commissioned as a lieutenant into the Grenadier Guards.

 Promoted to captain in May 1897, Nugent served with the 3rd Battalion, Grenadier Guards, at Gibraltar before being appointed aide-de-camp to Brigadier General Sir Henry Colville, commanding the infantry brigade at Gibraltar, in March 1899.

 Second Boer War

-In October 1899 Nugent and his brigadier were transferred to Cape Colony as part of the troop build-up for the Second Boer War.
+In October 1899 Nugent and his brigadier were transferred to Cape Colony as part of the troop build-up for the Second Boer War, which began that month.
 Colville took command of the 1st (Guards) Brigade in Major General Lord Methuen's 1st Division, with Nugent as his aide-de-camp.

 Advancing to relieve Kimberley at the beginning of the war, Methuen attempted a night attack at Belmont on 22–23 November 1899.
-He sent Colville off with his brigade to assault Gun Hill; although the attack was a failure, Nugent was mentioned in dispatches for the first time for his work that night.
+He sent Colville off with his brigade to assault Gun Hill; although the attack was a failure, Nugent was mentioned in dispatches for the first time in his military career for his work that night.
 He distinguished himself again at the Battle of Modder River and was present at the Battle of Magersfontein.

 When Colville was promoted to command the 9th Division, Nugent went with him and served at the battles of Poplar Grove and Driefontein.
-However, in May 1900, while Lord Roberts was closing in on Johannesburg, a Yeomanry battalion under Colville's command was cut off and forced to surrender; Colville was made a scapegoat and sent home.
+However, in May 1900, while Field Marshal Lord Roberts was closing in on Johannesburg, a Yeomanry battalion under Colville's command was cut off and forced to surrender; Colville was made a scapegoat and sent home.
 Nugent also returned to the UK, because he had been appointed with the rank of major as one of the first officers of the Irish Guards, newly-forming in London.